5 Simple Tips For Selecting The Ideal Option

 It may seem overwhelming at times.
 But first things first: you must identify your intention and time frame.
 From just those two inputs, you can go down a number of paths to find the best option that fits your intentions.
 The good news is that we’re going to offer some step-by-step guidelines to help you find the perfect option.

 Granted, these guidelines are based on our own experience.
-At Profitable Trading, we normally stick to a few simple, proven options strategies (long calls and puts, short puts and calls).
+We normally stick to a few simple, proven options strategies (long calls and puts, short puts and calls).
 But we’ve guided readers to successful trades for years with these techniques.

 The five steps below will help ensure you don’t get stuck in the wrong option for your trade when you are looking to do this on your own.
 (Keep in mind that you still need the stock to perform as you expect; these rules simply help with selecting the right option.)